stefanzweifel/laravel-sends/README.md

 By default the Event Listener stores the mails subject and the recipient adresses.
 That's nice, but we can do better.
 It can be beneficial for your application to know which Mailable class triggered the sent email.

 To store this information, add the `StoreMailables`-trait to your Mailable classes like below.
+You now have access to a couple of helper methods.

+Depending on how you write Mailables, there a different ways to use these new methods.
-Then call the `storeClassName()`-method inside the `build`-method.
+Call the `storeClassName`-method inside the `build`-method of your Mailable.

 ```php
 class ProductReviewMail extends Mailable